We’re reader-supported. Purchases via our links may earn us a commission, at no extra cost to you.

 Defining your target market is the first and most crucial step in conducting market research for your golf simulator business.
 You must start by identifying your ideal customer base.

 This entails considering factors such as age, income level, location, and golfing experience.
-These details will help you tailor your marketing efforts and offerings to meet the needs of your potential customers.
+These details will enable you to modify your marketing strategies and product offers to better serve your intended audience.

 Analyzing Your Competitors: An Exercise in Market Intelligence